 Parks along the route provide parking, restrooms, and drinking water.

-For information about trail status and closures, please see the News section, call (541) 774-7799, or see the Bear Creek Greenway Facebook Page.
+For information about trail status and closures, please see the Greenway Projects section or see the Bear Creek Greenway Facebook Page.

 Jackson County, along with the Cities of Ashland, Talent, Phoenix, Medford, and Central Point, collaborate to develop and manage the trail.